 This long-running site features information for Christian parents, a vast review database, and an active forum.

-These posts reflect the various ways a Christian may approach anime (or media in general), and include three personal testimonies explaining why Christianity and anime need not be mutually exclusive.
+These posts reflect the various ways a Christian may approach anime (or media in general), and include three personal testimonies explaining why Christianity and anime need not be mutually exclusive, and a website that focuses on Haibane Renmei, a series that particularly emphasizes imagery and themes that fit within a Christian worldview.

 - Viewing Anime Through a Christian Lens